Genital Warts

 What are the signs and symptoms of genital warts?

-Genital warts are flat or dome shaped and can be pink, red, or brown.
-As the warts grow, your skin may itch or burn.
-Warts can be painful if they grow together.
+Genital warts are flat or dome shaped bumps.
+You may have a small bump or a group of bumps.
+They are usually the same color as your skin but can change color over time.
+As the warts grow, your skin may itch, burn, or bleed.
 Over time the warts may look like cauliflower.
-They may feel moist and rough when you touch them.
+They may feel moist and rough.

 How are genital warts diagnosed?

 Your healthcare provider will examine you and ask about your sexual activity.
-He or she will use a light to look at your penis, vagina, or anus.
+Your provider will use a light to look at your penis, vagina, or anus.
 You may need any of the following tests:

-- A sample of one or more warts may be removed and sent for tests.
-The tests may show if you have a higher risk of certain types of cancer, such as cervical cancer.
+- A biopsy sample of 1 or more warts may be removed and sent for tests.
+The tests may show if you have a higher risk for certain types of cancer, such as cervical cancer.

 - A Pap smear may show if you have HPV or other cervical problems.
 A sample of cells from your cervix are collected and sent for testing.